meleu/tdd-ruby/loops-blocks-and-strings.md

 The two first [Lehman's laws of software evolution](https://en.wikipedia.org/wiki/Lehman's_laws_of_software_evolution).

-> **Continuing Changee**: A system must be continually adapted or it becomes progressively less satisfactory.
+> **Continuing Change**: A system must be continually adapted or it becomes progressively less satisfactory.
 >
 > **Increasing Complexity**: As a system evolves, its complexity increases unless work is done to maintain or reduce it.